Kauai Beach Guide

 Haena Beach

 The beautiful golden sand of Haena Beach offers stunning views of Mount Makana (Bali Hai) and is a popular spot for watersports.
-Enjoy surfing, camping, or simply relaxing while you spend time along Kauai’s famed North Shore.
-Summertime is the best time to snorkel at this famous beach when the waves are calm enough to accommodate all levels of snorkelers.
+Enjoy surfing or simply relaxing while you spend time along Kauai’s famed North Shore.
+While swimming is possible on the calmest summer days, Haena Beach’s lack of a protective reef means conditions are generally not ideal for snorkeling.
+For snorkeling, head to nearby Tunnels Beach instead.
 During the winter, Haena Beach typically has hazardous conditions with strong currents and big surf.
 However, that makes for some first-class surfing, making it an excellent spot to watch the pro surfers practice.
 It is advised that only advanced surfers attempt to catch a wave here.

 Beach Amenities: Public Parking, Public Restrooms, Public Showers, Lifeguard on Duty, Picnic Area